Pinson, Tilmon lead No. 12 Missouri to OT win over TCU

 Freshman Mike Miles led TCU (9-7) with a career-high 28 points.
 Chuck O’Bannon scored 17 points, and RJ Nembhard had 15.

+“Mike was really good,” TCU coach Jamie Dixon said.
+“He got in the lane, he was hitting shots, he made free throws.
+He was terrific.”

-TCU coach Jamie Dixon tried three different defenders on Tilmon and elected to not double-team the Missouri big man.
+Dixon tried three different defenders on Tilmon and elected to not double-team the big man.
 Tilmon scored 17 first-half points on 8-of-9 shooting from the field.
 But on the other end, the Horned Frogs got into the paint with ease against the normally stingy Missouri defense and took a 43-38 halftime lead when O’Bannon hit a jumper just before the buzzer.

 The only thing that stopped Tilmon in the second half was his own free-throw shooting — he finished 7 of 15 from the line.
-Tilmon grabbed 11 rebounds, and Brown added 13 boards.
+He grabbed 11 rebounds.

+“He’s just as good as any big man, and he’s as strong as anybody in America, whether you’re talking about the NBA or not,” Martin said.
+“If you defend him one-on-one, I’ll take those chances all night long.”

 BIG PICTURE